Calling Sehmat: Hindi version

 A Hindi version of the book was published on 23 August 2019.

 Film adaptation

-In 2018, the novel was adapted into a Hindi-language spy thriller with a change in the ending contrary to the book titled Raazi.
-It starred Alia Bhatt in the role of Sehmat and Vicky Kaushal in that of her husband.
+In 2018, the novel was adapted into a Hindi-language spy thriller with a change in the climax, titled Raazi.
+It stars Alia Bhatt in the role of Sehmat and Vicky Kaushal plays her husband.
 The film was directed by Meghna Gulzar and produced by Vineet Jain, Karan Johar, Hiroo Yash Johar and Apoorva Mehta under the banner of Dharma Productions.